 by Dr. Dave Erlewein Priscilla and Prezlee, a two-year-old dog, came flying into the office during lunch hour a couple weeks ago.
 Priscilla was “flying” because of acute anxiety and [...]

-by Dr. Dave Erlewein There have been countless stories about MRSA (pronounced merr-sa) infections, and some of the stories are quite scary.
-The acronym stands for Methicillin-Resistant [...]
+by Dr. Dave Erlewein In the last few years, popular media has put out countless stories about MRSA (pronounced merr-sa) infections, and some of the stories are quite scary.
+The acronym stands for [...]

 by Dave Erlewein, D.V.M.
 In the last few months, I’ve come across three middle- to old-age Labradors with a condition known as Exocrine Pancreatic Insufficiency or EPI.
 While this disease [...]